lopez86/rust-mlearn/README.md

 I am also just starting to learn Rust, so it's likely that some design choices can be improved to match the correct style for the language.
 Feel free to comment.

+## Current Features

+* Linear regression with a matrix inversion (Newton's method) solver and optional L2 regularization
+* Logistic regression with a naive Newton's method solver and optional L2 regularization
+* A couple basic evaluation metrics

 ## TODOs

 There are lots of things to do before releasing this, including
 * Settle on a good high level API
-* Add in more optimization methods - gradient descent, SGD, maybe some Newton's method based optimizers
+* Add in more optimization methods - gradient descent, SGD, different Newton's method variants, simulated annealing
-* Add in more models - logistic regression for classification is one simple one, consider decision trees or even trying to make wrappers for existing C/C++ decision tree packages
+  * Can we make use of 3rd party C/Fortran optimization packages to not have to code everything from scratch?
+* Figure out better initialization schemes - randomized methods, maybe some MCMC to walk through parameter space
+* Add in more models - some tractable ones could be some basic Naive Bayes models, linear or quadratic discriminants, linear SVC, basic decision trees
-* Add in more traits: multi-valued regression, classification, multilabel classification, transformers
+* Add in more traits: multi-valued regression, multilabel classification, transformers
-* Add unit and integration tests (a bit more complicated here since we don't want to force the user to use a single LAPACK/BLAS backend) and remove main file.